Probate Q&A Series

 1. Detailed Answer

-When someone dies without a will in North Carolina, their property passes under the state’s intestacy laws (Chapter 28A, Article 13 of the NC General Statutes § 28A-13-1 et seq.).
+When someone dies without a will in North Carolina, their property passes under the state’s intestacy laws (Chapter 29 of the NC General Statutes).
 To start the process from another state, follow these steps:

 a.
 Identify the Proper County

-You must file your petition in the clerk of superior court in the county where the decedent lived at the time of death (§ 28A-13-2).
-Even if you live elsewhere, that county’s clerk’s office has exclusive authority to open the estate.
+You must apply for administration before the clerk of superior court in the county where the decedent was domiciled at the time of death.
+Even if you live elsewhere, that county’s clerk’s office is generally the proper place to open the estate.

 b.
 Determine Who May Serve

-North Carolina law allows a nonresident to serve as administrator if you appoint a resident agent or co-administrator who lives in state (§ 28A-8-3).
-You and your agent will share responsibility for notices, filings, and distributions.
+North Carolina law allows a nonresident to serve as administrator if the nonresident appoints a resident process agent to accept service of process in North Carolina (§ 28A-4-2).

 c.
 Prepare and File the Petition